rxt30/flex_exercise/README.md

 `lexical/` includes the lexical analysis.
 `syntax/` includes the syntax analysis, but the syntax rules for the syntax trees itself should go into `syntax/rules` and the imported in `syntax/syntax.py`
 `tokens/` is the only directory, which defines all the tokens used in this compiler

-### Documentation

-All the documentation for this compiler can be foun in the directory `documentation` If you want to have a look at the current status and the future plans, just visit the file `current_implementation.xlsx`.